Relationship Therapy/Supervision @ www.wedocounselling.co.uk

 People have come to me for help with a variety of issues.
 Some examples are grief, loss, anxiety, depression, (un)employment pressures, affairs, and sexuality.
 I have worked with families in which a child has a life-limiting or life-threatening condition, and where parents and grandparents have experienced the loss of a child.
 I have a good understanding of and have worked with, a range of learning disabilities.

-I have worked with people who have eating disorders, in the health sector since 2010, working with young people and their families who have diagnoses of anorexia and bulimia in the NHS.
+I have worked with carers/families where a young person/child has a life limiting/threatening condition, with bereavement, with parent/teen struggles and with young people/families/multi groups of families, in the NHS.
 I also have provided systemic supervision and consultation in this role, to individuals and teams of professionals, who are trained in different specialisms.
-More recently I offer well-being support to groups of teaching staff - to build personal and interpersonal resilience.
+I have also offered well-being support to groups of teaching staff - to build personal and interpersonal resilience.
+Most recent training (2020) has been in Non Violent Resistance (NVR), often also called New parental Authority - which can be a very useful approach when other parenting techniques don't seem to work.
+It can also be used in couple work, to improve closeness, understanding and connections.

 I am a fully qualified Systemic, Family and Couples Psychotherapist, registered with UKCP (United Kingdom Council of Psychotherapy) and am a member of AFT (Association of Family Therapy).